 The 2018 AHA/ACC/

-Multi-society guideline recommends frequently testing your patients’ LDL-C1
+Multi-society guideline recommends testing your patients' LDL-C regularly1

-Knowing your patients’ LDL-C helps you quickly identify their risk of having a CV event, adherence to lifestyle modifications, and effectiveness of treatment.
+Knowing your patients’ LDL-C helps you identify their risk of having a CV event, adherence to lifestyle modifications, and adherence to and impact of treatment.

 Frequent LDL-C testing is recommended by the 2018 AHA/ACC/Multi-society guideline1